DevExpress/devextreme-angular/README.md

 })
 ```

-Make sure that the application module is bootstrapped when the document has been loaded in the *main.ts* file.
+Make sure that the application module is bootstrapped when the document has been loaded.
 Otherwise, state transfering can work incorrectly.
+The *main.ts* file should contain the following code:

 ```js
 document.addEventListener('DOMContentLoaded', () => {